AppliedAcousticsChalmers/ambisonic-encoding/Readme.md

 The MATLAB script `render_ema_to_ambisonics.m` demonstrates how to compute ambisonic signals from the signals that are captured by the microphones of an equatorial microphone array (EMA).
 The underlying concept was originally presented in

 > J. Ahrens, H. Helmholz, D. L. Alon, S. V. Amengual Garí, “Spherical Harmonic Decomposition of a Sound Field Based on Observations Along the Equator of a Rigid Spherical Scatterer” in J. Acoust.
 Soc.
 Am.
-150(2), 2021. [[pdf]](http://www.soundfieldsynthesis.org/wp-content/uploads/pubs/Ahrens_etal_JASA2021.pdf)
+150(2), 2021 [[pdf]](http://www.soundfieldsynthesis.org/wp-content/uploads/pubs/Ahrens_etal_JASA2021.pdf).

 The MATLAB script uses a reformulation of the equatorial array solution that is again compatible with software tools like [SPARTA](https://leomccormack.github.io/sparta-site/) and the [IEM Plugin Suite](https://plugins.iem.at/).
 The details are described in

 > J. Ahrens, "Ambisonic Encoding of Signals From Equatorial Microphone Arrays," Technical note v.
 1, Chalmers University of Technology, Aug.
-2022. [[pdf]](arxive.org).
+2022 [[pdf]](arxive.org).

 If you execute the scripts then the microphone signals from [this recording](https://youtu.be/95qDd13pVVY?t=58) will be encoded into 7th-order ambisonics and stored in the file `out_ambisonics.wav`, which is the same file that is mentioned above (it is getting overwritten).
 Start Reaper after computing the signals so that it loads the updated ones.
 The binaural preview will be stored in `out_ema_binaural.wav`.

 ## License
-The content of this repository is licensed under the GPLv3+.
+The content of this repository is licensed under the terms of the MIT license.
 Please consult the file LICENSE for more information about this license.